Skip to contents

 Minimum version

-A template is automatically created when you initiate an rqti project through RStudio.
+A minimum template is automatically created when you initiate an rqti project through RStudio.
 Alternatively, it can be added by clicking on New file -> R Markdown -> From Template.
-The rqti templates start with rqti: Here we look at the templates rqti: gap (simple) and rqti: gap (complex).
+The rqti templates end with rqti.
+Here we look at the templates gap (simple) and gap (complex).

 The minimum you need to provide is the type: gap (or the equivalent type: cloze) in the yaml-section and some text, where at least one gap is used, in a section called #question.
 Furthermore, when employing helper functions from the rqti package, it is essential to ensure its prior loading.